XuTiany1/designing-machine-learning-systems-summary/chapter-two-introduction-to-machine-learning-systems-design.md

 1. Changing the way you frame your problem might make your problem significantly harder or easier.
+2. When there are multiple objectives, it’s a good idea to decouple them first because it makes model development and maintenance easier.
+    - First, it’s easier to tweak your system without retraining models.
+    - Second, it’s easier for maintenance since different objectives might need different maintenance schedules.
+3. More data doesn’t always lead to better performance for your model.
+    - More data at lower quality, such as data that is outdated or data with incorrect labels, might even hurt your model’s performance.

 ## Business and ML Objectives